 And then Kakaban has a Barracuda Point, which rarely disappoints.
 The barracudas are almost always at the rendezvous ...

-I didn't do a macro in Kakaban and sometimes I regretted having only my fisheye with me.
-There's also a lot of fun to be had with the usual small tropical fauna: clown fish, moray eels, scorpion fish, flying scorpion fish, butterfly fish, anthias, exotic shrimps and mini-crabs...
+I did not do any macro photography in Kakaban, and I sometimes regretted to have only my fisheye camera with me.
+There is also a lot of fun to be had, with the usual small tropical fauna: clownfish, morays, scorpion-fish, flying scorpion-fish, butterfly-fish, anthias, exotic shrimps and mini crabs...

 As for sharks and turtles, they are less abundant than in Sipadan (Malaysian side of Borneo, which I will talk about later), but they are regularly encountered.

 At the end of each dive, when we go back to the light and the coral garden, it is an explosion of life and colors...

 Kakaban has become my favorite spot for underwater photography in the Derawan Archipelago.